gvwilson/thirdbit/_posts/2016/2016-09-05-we-still-cant-have-nice-things.md

 to refer to whatever they want.
-It's not ideal—we'll have to explain it to people who've used Jekyll before, and if we ever create deeper directory hierarchies, it will quickly become as complicated as the alternatives we've discarded --- but it's good enough for now.
+It's not ideal—we'll have to explain it to people who've used Jekyll before, and if we ever create deeper directory hierarchies, it will quickly become as complicated as the alternatives we've discarded—but it's good enough for now.

 ## How this got into production.